jwplayer/jwplayer-documentation/docs/api/errors-reference.md

 <a name="loading-js"></a>
 ### Loading Javascript Components
+Setup failed because the player could not load a necessary javascript component.

 |Error Code|Reason|Deprecated Error Message (Prior to 8.4.0)|
 |---|---|---|
 |<a name='101100'></a> 101100 | A component of the player failed to load. | Network error|